My Account

 Venue: Hong Kong Central Library (10/F Arts Document Reading Room)

-The exhibition showcases selected music scores, house programmes and photos.
-Readers can find out more about the distinguished composer.
+The exhibition showcases the music scores, house programmes and photographs, etc. Readers can know more about the renowned composer.

 Venue: Hong Kong Central Library (Lecture Theatre, G/F)